isadorarc/soundscapes/README.md

 ## Tech stack and installation

 The project has been created using React.
-The llibrary used for the sound generation and interface is tone.js.
+The library used for the sound generation and interface is tone.js.
 The back has not been built yet.

 **Installation of Tone.js**